 Mr. Strangfeld serves as a vice chairman of the Geneva Association.
 He is chair of the Board of Directors of the New Jersey Performing Arts Center and serves as a member of the Board of Memorial Sloan Kettering Cancer Center.

-Mr. Baltimore has been the Chairman, President and Chief Executive Officer (CEO) of Park Hotels and Resorts, Inc. since January 4, 2017.
-Previously he was the President and CEO of RLJ Lodging Trust (a NYSE-listed real estate investment company) from May 2011 to May 2016.
+Mr. Baltimore has been the President and Chief Executive Officer (CEO) of Park Hotels & Resorts, Inc. (a NYSE-listed lodging real estate investment trust) since January 2017.
+Between May 2016 and January 2017, Mr. Baltimore was the President and CEO of the planned Hilton Real Estate Investment Trust.
+Previously, he was President and CEO of RLJ Lodging Trust (a NYSE-listed real estate investment company) from May 2011 to May 2016.
 He served as Co-Founder and President of RLJ Development, LLC (RLJ Lodging’s predecessor company) from 2000 to May 2011.
 He served as VP, Gaming Acquisitions, of Hilton Hotels Corporation from 1997 to 1998 and later as VP, Development and Finance, from 1999 to 2000.
 He also served in various management positions with Host Marriott Services, including VP, Business Development, from 1994 to 1996.

 Mr. Baltimore has served as a member of the Board of Directors of Prudential since 2008.

 Mr. Cullen served as the President and COO of Bell Atlantic Corporation from December 1998 until his retirement in June 2000.
 Mr. Cullen was the President and CEO, Telecom Group of Bell Atlantic Corporation from 1997 to 1998 and served as Vice Chairman of Bell Atlantic Corporation from 1995 to 1997.
-Mr. Cullen has also served as Non-Executive Chairman of the Board of NeuStar, Inc. since November 2010 and the Non-Executive Chairman of the Board of Agilent Technologies, Inc. since March 2005.
+Mr. Cullen has also served as Non-Executive Chairman of the Board of NeuStar, Inc. since November 2010.

 Mark B. Grier, a member of Prudential Financial's Office of the Chairman and of its board of directors, oversees the Finance, Risk Management, Chief Investment, Corporate Actuarial, Investor Relations, Global Business & Technology Solutions, Audit and Global Marketing and Communications functions.
 In addition, Mr. Grier leads Global Strategic Initiatives, which oversees Prudential's international retirement and China strategies.